 Grazing lands, even though they are not tilled, have a low level of SOC (0.74%), only slightly higher than annual crops (Figure 3).
 Continued overgrazing and reduction of vegetation cover seem to degrade the soils and their SOC.
 A low SOC content can be clarified by a lack of appropriate grassland management.
 The open pasture without canopies and the weak grass-vegetation cover increase the vulnerability of this land use system to soil degradation and to SOC decline.
 Various studies show that the way grazing land is managed affects SOC (Wu et al., 2003 and Soussana et al., 2004): overused grazing lands with less vegetation cover were more affected by soil erosion and soil exposure to wind and rain, leading to greater SOC loss.
-However, there were no systematic investigations or sufficient measurements to support their statements.
 Notably, grassland management strongly affects SOC stocks, which are decreased as grazing intensities increase (Neff et al., 2005).

-The highest SOC amounts was found in the forests, This finding was confirmed by many authors who showed that in Mediterranean areas, many forest soils are rich in OM; as a consequence, these soils supply a large quantity of carbon, which means that these soils are distinguished by high SOC (Lal, 2005 and FAO, 2010), which is highly related to the lower disturbance in the forests.Land management is revealed as a key indicator affecting SOC distribution, influencing topsoil in particular (Ferreira et al., 2012).
-Especially in Mediterranean areas, land management is a significant factor given the limitations to SOC accumulation under various climatic and topographic conditions.
-Moreover, high SOC reflect undisturbed soil and high soil quality as it is the case in the forest land use (Corral-Fernández et al., 2013).However, Mediterranean region is generally characterized by poor soils with low OM content (around 1%) due to their nature and the fact of being over used by agriculture, which means that these soils have low C inputs from plant residues, low canopied density, and are subjected to inappropriate management practices (Verheye and De la Rosa, 2005 and Cerdà et al., 2015).
+The highest SOC amounts was found in the forests.
+The explanation for this is that the forest has a dense cover that protects the soil from being exposed to any other factors such as erosion and the SOC cannot be affected.
+It can be assumed that the soil under forest has no degradation caused by soil erosion by water as observed in some surrounding fields.
+This finding was confirmed by many authors who showed that in Mediterranean areas, many forest soils are rich in OM; as a consequence, these soils supply a large quantity of carbon, which means that these soils are distinguished by high SOC (Lal, 2005 and FAO, 2010), which is highly related to the lower disturbance in the forests.

-While assessing the results of the impact of slope and aspects on SOC variation, the south-facing terrain has the lowest SOC contents compared to the north-facing terrain, which is explained by its exposition to the highest solar radiation and especially the highest temperature during the vegetation period and the long hot summers.
-This implies high evaporation and a high burndown of OM due to high temperature, less moisture in the soils, and consequently a slow-down of the decomposition of OM.
+Mediterranean region is generally characterized by poor soils with low OM content (around 1%) due to their nature and the fact of being over used by agriculture, which means that these soils have low C inputs from plant residues, low canopied density, and are subjected to inappropriate management practices (Verheye and De la Rosa, 2005 and Cerdà et al., 2015).

+Land management is revealed as a key indicator affecting SOC distribution, influencing topsoil in particular (Ferreira et al., 2012).
+Especially in Mediterranean areas, land management is a significant factor given the limitations to SOC accumulation.
+Moreover, high SOC reflect undisturbed soil and high soil quality as it is the case in the forest land use (Corral-Fernández et al., 2013).

+Interpretations emphasize that the impacts of land use on SOC variation is highly related to land management practices.
+Findings highlight the contribution of the overuse and the monoculture on the SOC decline under field crops land use system.
+In the same land where field crops were, it is actually inter-planted with permanent crops, the contents of SOC has been improved.
+Overgrazing and bad management of grazing lands has leaded to the SOC decreases.
+Finally the forests land use, has the highest SOC contents, as it is protected by forest regulation and less disturbed.

+A propos the impact of the slope on the SOC variation, which our results revealed that the higher the slope, the lower SOC content.
+According to (Irvin, 1996), specified that generally, with increasing slope, the OM lixiviation is reduced, mineral weathered, clay are translocated, and horizon are differentiated.

+Moreover, topographic position has a significant impacts on soil temperature, soil erosion, runoff, drainage, and soil depth – and hence soil formation.
+Different soil properties encountered along topographic units (slope and aspect) will affect the litter production and decomposition, which will definitely have effects on SOC content.
+The accumulation of SOC variation on hillslopes is explained by the decomposition rates of OM and litter input differences (Yimer et al., 2006).